- February 1937: The first Southern Shade Tree Conference was held.

 The Southern Chapter holds a 3-day annual conference each spring somewhere within the Chapter region.
 Educational programs at the conference are geared to be of interest and value to commercial, municipal, and utility arborists.
 In addition to educational sessions, the conference includes the trade show and a tree climbing championship.
 The winner of this tree climbing championship represents the Chapter in the International Tree Climbing Championship.

 The Southern Chapter approves and schedules Arborist Certification exams within the Chapter region.
 For more information on the International Society of Arboriculture Certified Arborist program, refer to the ISA web site.
 Exam registration is handled through the International office.
 If you are interested in having an exam proctored in your local area, contact the appropriate Southern Chapter state director for help in arranging this.

 The Southern Chapter publishes and distributes its quarterly newsletter to a membership of approximately 1600.
 Deadlines for submission of articles, ads, and other items are March 28, June 27, September 26 and December 12.
 Target dates for publication are beginning of April, August, November and February.

 Memorial Scholarships are offered on a competitive basis to students pursuing a higher education in fields related to professional tree care and maintenance within the region of the Southern Chapter.
-Applications may be obtained online or by contacting Kay Reed, the scholarship chairman.
-The annual process includes a February 15 application deadline, notification by April 15, and award of the scholarship in the fall of the next academic year.
+Applications may be obtained online or by contacting Jason Gordon, the scholarship chairman.
+The annual process includes a May 1 application deadline, notification by June 1, and award of the scholarship by August 1.